 - Patients must have a related donor who is identical for one HLA haplotype and mismatched at the HLA-A, -B or DRB1 loci of the unshared haplotype with the exception of single HLA-A, -B or DRB1 mismatches.

-- DONOR: Donors must meet HLA matching criteria as well as standard SCCA or NMDP or other donor center criteria for PBSC or bone marrow donation.
+- DONOR: Donors must meet HLA matching criteria as well as standard Seattle Cancer Care Alliance (SCCA) criteria for PBSC or bone marrow donation.
 Preference should be given to donors who are mismatched at the HLA-A, -B and –DRB1 loci.

 - Patients may not have symptomatic coronary artery disease and may not be on cardiac medications for anti-arrhythmic or inotropic effects.